+Top Spine Specialists in New Jersey.

 What is the best treatment?

 Fortunately, lower back pain often can be addressed using a combination of non-surgical techniques, which may include prescription medication, physical therapy, special exercises, a period of inactivity, or other minimally invasive suggestions.
-Your orthopaedic surgeon will advise you on the best course of action during your initial consultation.
+Your Spine Specialist will advise you on the best course of action during your initial consultation.
 It’s important to note that inactivity may not necessarily apply to work or certain sports or recreational experiences, but you should follow your physician’s recommendations to optimize your outcome.
 Our approach to spine and pain management emphasizes your comfort and results foremost.

-In addition to treating existing pain, our skilled orthopaedic surgeons are also committed to improving your health and well-being in the long term.
+In addition to treating existing pain, our skilled Spine Specialists are also committed to improving your health and well-being in the long term.
 Once the discomfort has initially subsided, we may recommend a physical rehabilitation program that can strengthen the lower back and abdominal muscles as well as increase overall flexibility.
 Furthermore, smokers and patients who are overweight will be encouraged to address these issues to help reduce the risk of recurring back problems.
 We believe preventive measures are some of the best ways to maintain a healthy, functional spine and avoid future injuries.

 When is surgery needed?

-At the Orthopaedic Institute of Central Jersey, we emphasize minimally invasive, conservative treatments first.
+At The Orthopaedic Institute of Central Jersey, we emphasize conservative treatments first.
 In most cases, both chronic and acute lower back pain can be reduced or eliminated without the need for surgical intervention.
-If non-invasive treatments cannot provide significant relief, an operation may be able to relieve pressure caused by a slipped disc, arthritis, or another condition.
+If non-invasive treatments cannot provide significant relief, a Minimally Invasive Spine Surgical procedure may be able to relieve pressure caused by a slipped disc, arthritis, or another condition.
 Our Board Certified Spine Surgeons are among the most experienced anywhere in New Jersey and are experts in Minimally Invasive Spine Surgical procedures.